mkuf/prind/README.md

 ## Updating
-Images are built daily and tagged with latest and the first seven chars of the commit-sha of the remote repo.
+Images are built daily and tagged with `latest` and the [git description](https://git-scm.com/docs/git-describe#_examples) of the remote repo.
 Example:

-* ``mkuf/klipper:latest``
+* `mkuf/klipper:latest`
-* ``mkuf/klipper:a33d069``
+* `mkuf/klipper:v0.12.0-114-ga77d0790`

-The ``latest`` Tag will point to a new Image within 24h.
+The `latest` Tag will point to a new Image within 24h.
-The SHA-Tag ``a33d069`` will remain and refers to [Klipper3d/klipper:a33d069](https://github.com/Klipper3d/klipper/commit/a33d0697b6438e362f0cf9d25e1e8358d331bf53)
+The descriptive Tag `v0.12.0-114-ga77d0790` will remain and refers to [Klipper3d/klipper:v0.12.0-114-ga77d0790](https://github.com/Klipper3d/klipper/commit/a77d07907fdfcd76f7175231caee170db205ff04)

 Updating can be handled via docker-compose.
 docker-compose.yaml uses latest tags for all Images contained in this Repository.